Unsupervised Parameter Estimation using Model-based Decoder: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel unsupervised DoA estimator that is superior to existing unsupervised machine learning techniques, as well as conventional estimators.
-The proposed model-based decoder does not only outperform the comparison methods for uncorrelated signals but it is also extremely powerful in the case of correlated signals.
-Estimating all the signal/model parameters in the latent space serves as a meaningful representation of the underlying statistical model. \wout{Since the method is completely independent of labeled training data, it is suitable for continuous improvement of a directional estimator in practical batch operation.} Further investigations in our future work may include an extension to 3D or removing the model order prerequisite.
+The proposed model-based decoder does not only outperform the comparison methods for uncorrelated signals.
+It is also extremely powerful in the case of correlated signals.
+Estimating all the signal/model parameters in the latent space of the autoencoder serves as a meaningful representation of the underlying statistical model. \wout{Since the method works completely independent of labeled training data, it is suitable for continuous improvement of a directional estimator in practical batch operation.} Further investigations in our future work may include an extension to 3D angle estimation or removing the model order prerequisite, since in this work the model order is assumed to be given.